at2706/PDS-Project/README.md

     Timestamps in messages

 Part 3
-  - Locks are obtained on on SharedFile::open(), and unlocked on SharedFile::close()
   - If multiple locks are needed, they are taken in this order: flw_file, user_file, msg_file; this ensures that we don't have a deadlock situation